joaopaulolndev/filament-edit-env/README.md

-This is where your description should go.
-Limit it to a paragraph or two.
-Consider adding a small example.
+This is a plugin for FilamentPHP that, through an action, can edit the environment file.

 ## Installation